RMerl/asuswrt-merlin/README-merlin-rtn16.txt

 History
 -------
 3.0.0.3.144.11:
+   - NEW: Name field added to DHCP reservation list
    - CHANGED: Increased dhcp options from 32 to 128 characters
    - FIXED: Brought max PPTPD password lenght back to 32 chars (Asus had reduced it to 16 in recent versions)